hxcde/docker-aio/README.md

 ## Debian
 bash -c "$(curl -L https://raw.githubusercontent.com/hxcde/docker-auto-installer/main/debian.sh)"
 - If there is an error because curl is missing, install it with 'apt-get install curl'
+## Ubuntu
+bash -c "$(curl -L https://raw.githubusercontent.com/hxcde/docker-auto-installer/main/ubuntu.sh)"
+- If there is an error because curl is missing, install it with 'apt-get install curl'